handsontable/handsontable/docs/content/guides/upgrade-and-migration/migrating-from-13.1.0-to-14.0.md

    - The `CellRange:isSingle()` method's functionality has been altered.
 With the new navigable headers feature, this method now returns true for the selection of a single header, in addition to a single cell.

 ## Changes in copy/paste, focus management, and testing
  Review these changes for their impact on existing implementations, especially regarding the new focus management and imeFastEdit option.
-Adaptations to the enhanced testing framework and ARIA tag usage are also recommended for improved accessibility and testing accuracy.

 1. **Changed Copy/Paste Logic**
    - Removed the "focusable element" logic from the Copy/Paste plugin.
 The functionality now relies on the Clipboard API.